MHickey2/First_Project/README.md

 <br/>

 ### The Footer:
 This area shares the Social Media Links with the user, and carries some copyright information for the site.
 On a fully developed site it may also include a sitemap, navigation etc. There would also be contact information and a location for the given company/person.
+THis site has been built for educational purposes and there is no existing location.
+See image below.
 <br/>
 <p align="center">
   <img src="assets/images/footer.png" height="67" width="673"/>